 By the way, you should know that proofreading and editing are not exactly the same thing.

-- Editing: This usually comes first and is concerned about correcting issues related to sentence structure and language clarity.
+- Editing: This usually comes first and is concerned with correcting issues related to sentence structure and language clarity.

 - Proofreading: This comes after the editing process and is more like a surface-level check, or the final check that’s done on the article.